 - A maximum of 90 semester credits completed at a four-year college or university can be accepted.

 - If a student has completed an Associate Degree, Diploma, or Professional Certificate at a two-year college, a maximum of 60 semester credits are accepted in transfer.
-If a student has an Associate Degree in Nursing (ADN) from an ACEN or CNEA accredited program, a maximum of 72 semester credits are accepted in transfer.

 - If a student did not complete a professional competency, (i.e., Associate Degree, Diploma, or Certificate), courses are evaluated individually.
 In this evaluation, a maximum of six semester credits are accepted in transfer for courses not normally offered at a four-year accredited college or university.